top of page

 Search

-Helping Children Process Scary Events by Jeanette Yoffe M.F.T.
+Helping Children Process Scary and Terrifying Events by Jeanette Yoffe M.F.T.

-Definition of Scary: striking, surprising and causing intense fear.
+Definition of Scary: striking, terrifying, surprising and causing intense fear.
+On Wikipedia:

 What mitigates trauma for a child, is having a kind, gentle, nurturing parent who is able to listen and join in, attune to their child’s "internal" scary experience, to help them process what happened.
 This is how we learn to tolerate experiences, and move through them.
 Also called tolerable stress.
 If a parent does not provide this care, a child can experience too much stress, also called "toxic stress" which results in higher levels of cortisol, which resets their stress thermostat, and makes it more difficult for a child to naturally calm their nervous system down on their own.
 It's not that they won't be able to, their nervous system just can't."